 The specific type of board you create doesn’t matter.
 The important thing is to create this visualization board to show you the reason why you want to stick to your budget.

 Your dream board could have a picture of a gorgeous house, a nice car, a graduation cap or some stylized internet mockup that signifies debt freedom.

 Regardless of your specific goals, put them onto your dream board and place it somewhere you’ll see frequently.
 This provides a constant reminder of what you’re working toward.

 You’re highly unlikely to stick to a budget that’s too strict.
 Let yourself order that latte from time to time.
 Turn special treats or indulgences into a celebration.

 That doesn’t mean special treats have to be reserved only for big celebrations.
 It means the opposite.
 Every time you order a special treat, like that iced latte you love so much, the treat itself serves as a mini-celebration, even without a special occasion.

-By celebrating the treat itself, you’re honoring and enjoying that treat for what it is: a deviation from the norm that you enjoy because it’s special.
+By celebrating the treat itself, you’re honoring and enjoying that indulgence for what it is: a deviation from the norm that you enjoy because it’s special.

 Let’s imagine your savings goal is $5,000.
 That might feel like a huge number.
 Such a big goal can be overwhelming.
 You’re more likely to stay on track if you set milestones along the way.
 Perhaps when you save your first $100, make a social media update or a blog post celebrating your progress.
 When you reach $500, or your first $1,000, make time to enjoy your success.

-The idea is to track and celebrate little milestones along your journey to break it into smaller steps so the process of meeting your financial goals doesn’t seem quite as overwhelming.
+The idea is to track and celebrate little milestones along your journey to break your goals into smaller steps so the process of meeting your financial objective doesn’t seem quite as overwhelming.